-As a content marketer, this is one the most frequent questions I get asked.
+As a content marketer, this is one of the most frequent questions I get asked.
 The answer depends on several variables.
 Your skills and knowledge in your topic area count for a lot, but so do your experience as a writer.

-Today, I’m going take you through my writing process with timelines so you can discover how to write a blog post consistently, without taking too much time away from growing your business.
+Today, I’m going to take you through my writing process with timelines so you can discover how to write a blog post consistently, without taking too much time away from growing your business.

 Short Answer: It takes someone new to content writing around 6.5 hours on writing a blog post complete with research.

 Long Answer: For the long answer, we need to look at how to write a blog post step-by-step, and divide that time up appropriately.